cjhang/notes/ideas.md

    > The first ideal target could be the strong lensed source, they were bright and could reach a relative high angular resolution.
    >
    > - Red Radio Ring (Geach+2015)
+   >- [ ] read the review paper of magnetic field measures, and test the possibility to measure the magnetic field in high-z Universe

+8. The rotation curve of proto-cluster: resolved central galaxies + general circular motion of the satellite galaxies

+   > The best candidate for such a testing is the two hypoluminous proto-clusters find in 2018

+9. The connection bettween lyman-break galactic proto-cluster and the SMG photo-cluster

+10. X-ray survey of SMGs

+    > 1. One possible project is to make a small survey of Chandra observation for ~10 brightest, but not lensed SMG, to see their X-ray occupation.
     >
-   > - [ ] read the review paper of magnetic field measures, and test the possibility to measure the magnetic field in high-z Universe
+    > 2. Based on the VLA observation of several SMGs, we can predict its X-ray luminosity based on their

 ## AGN

 1. Find timescale than AGN activity before  star formation, find evidence of AGN enhance star formation.
 Jet produce ring star formation, alpha/Fe abundance.
 2. Gas replenish in the Elliptical galaxies, the frequency, the importance, the origin.
 High star formation efficiency in early type galaxies

+## Cosmological evolution of baryons

+1. The available molelular gas reservior is somehow consistent with cosmic star formation trend.
+However, the atomic gas follows the general slihtly flat trend from early Universe to local Universe.
+One possible issue may be the dection of atomic gas in the early Universe.

 ## Local galaxies